This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Many manufacturers will have a cover available that fits your specific model of exercise bike specifically.
 However, not all bike have something like that.

-If you can’t find anything for your bike, you can try to find one that’s for a scooter.
+If you can’t find anything for your Peleton bike, you can try to find one that’s for a scooter.
 That won’t be as good a fit but it will certainly fit your bike.

 Ultimately, anything that covers the bike and doesn’t put a lot of dust on it in the process will help a lot.
-Besides keeping dust out, a cover also protect the bike from other things that can damage it like UV light or just bumping into it.
+Besides keeping dust out, a cover also protects the bike from other things that can damage it like UV light or just bumping into it.

 It’s probably enough to just vacuum the area around the stationary bike at the same frequency as the rest of your house.
-If you notice a little too much dust, do it a bit more often.
+If you notice a little too much dust, do it a bit more often around the bike.

 Wipe down the bike